b3dgs/lionengine/README.md

 for utility class uses, or to directly implement and inherit a game skeleton (_including management of frame rate, extrapolation, input output..._).

 Using Java 8 internal libraries, it is specifically designed for 2D games (no support for 3D at the moment), and proposes a set of functions for 2D resources management (_images_, _sprites_, _animations_, _tiles_...).
 Inputs and outputs are also available, with an easy keys retrieval, mouse movement...
-Management of music file are also available (_Wav_, _Midi_, and more using plug-ins, such as _Sc68_ and _Lds_).
+Management of music file are also available (_Wav_, _Midi_, and more using plug-ins, such as _Sc68_, _AdPlug_ and _AdlMidi_).
 Windowed, full-screen and applet formats are fully supported, with a complete frame rate control.

 In its current version, the engine greatly simplifies the development of __Platform__, __Strategy__ and __Shoot'em Up__ games, and also __Network__ layer.